aantron/bisect_ppx/README.md

     ```

     This returns binary coverage data in a `string option`, which you should
-    upload or otherwise get out of the browser, and write into an `.coverage`
+    upload or otherwise get out of the browser, and write into a `.coverage`
     file yourself.

 4. Build in development with `BISECT_ENABLE=yes`, run tests, and generate the